NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Art Print

 Poinsettia (Euphorbia pulcherrima) is a shrub plant native to parts of Mexico and Guatemala is a member of the Euphorbiaceae family.
 The ancient Aztecs considered the plant that came to be called poinsettia, to be a symbol of purity.
+It was used by the Aztecs as a dye and medication.

 I have searched the web for visual, text, and manipulative curriculum support materials - teaching posters, art prints, maps, charts, calendars, books and educational toys featuring famous people, places and events - to help teachers optimize their valuable time and budget.